Lower Your Down Payment on a New Home with PMI

 Take Carrie’s story for example.
 Carrie was a first-time home buyer in December 2016.
 Her family relocated to Denver and was shocked by the cost of housing.
 Through conversations with a salary-based mortgage consultant, Carrie chose a 30-year conventional loan with PMI to finance her $360,000 mortgage.
 It meant they’d pay $150 in mortgage insurance each month, but it was easier than coming up with tens of thousands of dollars more for down payment.
-To their pleasant surprise — thanks to the hot Denver real estate market — Carrie and family were able to cancel their PMI after two years, as their home value increased by 23%.
+To their pleasant surprise — thanks to the hot Denver real estate market — Carrie and family were able to cancel their PMI after two-and-a-half years, as their home value increased by 23%.
 Not only were they able to purchase their dream home with a low down payment, but they were also able to get rid of PMI sooner than they thought.
 More on that below — see PMI is not forever.

 Let’s take a look at a few more benefits PMI can provide a home buyer:

 You can afford more home and maximize your investment if your lender obtains PMI for your loan.
 In fact, financing a home with a low down payment loan may be the best way to afford a home in high-priced markets.

 Tip: Not sure how much you need to put down?
 Try our down payment calculator.

 The lower the down payment, the more you retain for home furnishings, other investments, future emergencies, or even college tuition.